pkumar26/demok8s/README.md

 - Push & pull container images from ACR
 - Expose services on internal & public facing network

-At the end of lab we'll have a vnet with 2 subnets, Azure Container Registery, AKS cluster, Public & Private LoadBalancers, 3 applications running.
+At the end of lab you'll have a vnet with 2 subnets, Azure Container Registery, AKS cluster, Public & Private LoadBalancers, 3 applications running.
 Here's how it'll look like:

 ![](diagram.jpg)